nails/common/docs/Database/Migrations.md

 <a name="php"></a>
 ### PHP Migrations

 Each migration takes the form of a class which extends the `Nails\Common\Console\Migrate\Base` class.
 The migration contains an `execute()` method which is called by the migration system when migrating.
 You should put your migrations in here.
-A basic migration will have a classname corresponding to the filename, for example a migration called `2.php` would contain a class called `Migration_2`.
+A migration will have a classname corresponding to the filename, for example a migration called `2.php` would contain a class called `Migration2`.

 #### › Namespace